 Speaker Events for 2020-21 School Year

-EVENTS WILL BE EITHER IN PERSON OR REMOTELY DEPENDING ON HEALTH GUIDELINES FOR PUBLIC ASSEMBLIES
+EVENTS WILL BE HELD REMOTELY DEPENDING COMPLYING WITH PUBLIC HEALTH GUIDELINES

 The screening of this new and important movie is a collaborative effort between the PTSAs of HHS, MVHS, LHS and the FUHS Foundation - we are proud to work together to bring information and resources to our community.

 This film examines the science behind teen’s emotional challenges, the interplay of social media, and what we can do to help them build crucial skills to navigate stress, anxiety, and depression in our digital age.
 Watch the movie trailer.